hazer-hazer/Jacy-Dev-Book/_docs/compilation-process/name-resolution.md

 2. Resolve single name import (`use ...`)
 3. Descend to module and apply custom logic (specific for some `use ...` cases)

+> _Note_
+> Some terminology:
+> - `use *` is called use-all import
+> - `use {...}` is called use-specific import
+> - "target" namespace is the namespace context requires (e.g. in expression _value_ namespace is used). "target" segment is the last segment of the path, that in some cases is resolved inside specific namespace, sometimes in all.
+> - "path prefix" or "prefix of the path" is a part of the path that includes all segments begin last one.
+> - "import (-s)" one or more `use` declarations.

 ##### 1. Resolving specific items